eecs-330/winter2020/pages/_assignments/hw6.md

 ## Part 1

-Your job for this part of the assignment is to edit the Spotify interface you built in HW5 to conform to WCAG guidelines.
+Your job for this part of the assignment is to edit the Spotify interface to conform to WCAG guidelines.
 This will give you some experience with using accessibility regulations in a practical setting and prepare you for building your final projects in an accessible manner.

 ### Lighthouse